Nigerian forces fight Islamists near lawmakers' Abuja quarters

-ABUJA Nigerian forces and members of Boko Haram clashed in a shootout near a residential compound for lawmakers in Abuja on Friday, the first clash involving Islamist militants in the capital this year.
+ABUJA Nigerian forces and members of Boko Haram clashed in a shoot out near the main residential compound for lawmakers in Abuja on Friday, state security services said, the first clash involving Islamist militants in the capital this year.

-State security services said a team had been searching in an area behind Apo Legislative Quarters for weapons after a tip-off from arrested Boko Haram members, a militant group that wants to impose sharia law in northern Nigeria and has been responsible for hundreds of killings this year.
+A security team was searching for weapons after a tip-off from arrested members of Boko Haram, a militant group that wants to impose sharia law in northern Nigeria and has been responsible for hundreds of killings this year.

 Boko Haram is seen as the gravest security threat to Africa's top oil producer.
 Although its activities are mostly located hundreds of miles away from its southern oil fields, its small presence in the political capital worries officials.